'In sorrow, I close my eyes': Tina Turner pays tribute to son

 Ronnie’s wife Afida posted an emotional outpouring on Instagram which seemed to indicate her husband had died quite suddenly after getting sick from cancer.

-“Very very very bad, Ronnie got sick in three weeks. ***k cancer,” Afida wrote.
+“Very very very bad, Ronnie got sick in three weeks.
+F–k cancer,” Afida wrote.

 Ronnie Turner reportedly had been battling cancer for years.